 1. Ascertain the location of the Title Documents.
 If they are with the bank, you should complete an authority to take up from the bank.

-2. Get your solicitor to copy the deeds and prepared to issue.
+2. Get your solicitor to copy the deeds and be prepared to issue them.

 3. If the Non-Principal Private Residence Tax is due, pay it.
 If it is paid, retain the receipt.

 4. Get a certificate of Discharge or Exemption from the NPPR.
 A receipt alone is not sufficient.